mark-casey/foilhat/README.md

 Foilhat v2.0 offers three main features for handling cron jobs, along with a few minor extras.
 The main features are:
- -Output control
+- Output control
- -Local and remote mount point checking
+- Local and remote mount point checking
- -PID/lock fle handling
+- PID/lock fle handling

 Foilhat aims to handle these relatively simple tasks in a low maintenace, centralized manner and has been found to add quite a bit of power, safety,